Electron: Interaction

-Atoms and molecules
+In atoms and molecules

 An electron can be bound to the nucleus of an atom by the attractive Coulomb force.
 A system of one or more electrons bound to a nucleus is called an atom.
 If the number of electrons is different from the nucleus's electrical charge, such an atom is called an ion.
 The wave-like behavior of a bound electron is described by a function called an atomic orbital.
-Each orbital has its own set of quantum numbers such as energy, angular momentum and projection of angular momentum, and only a discrete set of these orbitals exist around the nucleus.
-According to the Pauli exclusion principle each orbital can be occupied by up to two electrons, which must differ in their spin quantum number.
+Each orbital has its own set of quantum numbers such as energy, angular momentum, and projection of angular momentum.
+Only a discrete set of these orbitals exist around the nucleus.
+According to the Pauli exclusion principle, each orbital can be occupied by up to two electrons, which must differ in their spin quantum number.

-Electrons can transfer between different orbitals by the emission or absorption of photons with an energy that matches the difference in potential.
+Electrons can transfer between different orbitals by the emission or absorption of photons with an energy that matches the difference in potential between the orbitals.
 Other methods of orbital transfer include collisions with particles, such as electrons, and the Auger effect.
 To escape the atom, the energy of the electron must be increased above its binding energy to the atom.
 This occurs, for example, with the photoelectric effect, where an incident photon exceeding the atom's ionization energy is absorbed by the electron.

 The orbital angular momentum of electrons is quantized.
 Because the electron is charged, it produces an orbital magnetic moment that is proportional to the angular momentum.
 The net magnetic moment of an atom is equal to the vector sum of orbital and spin magnetic moments of all electrons and the nucleus.
 The magnetic moment of the nucleus is negligible compared with that of the electrons.
-The magnetic moments of the electrons that occupy the same orbital (so called, paired electrons) cancel each other out.
+The magnetic moments of the electrons that occupy the same orbital, called paired electrons, cancel each other out.

 The chemical bond between atoms occurs as a result of electromagnetic interactions, as described by the laws of quantum mechanics.
 The strongest bonds are formed by the sharing or transfer of electrons between atoms, allowing the formation of molecules.
 Within a molecule, electrons move under the influence of several nuclei, and occupy molecular orbitals; much as they can occupy atomic orbitals in isolated atoms.
 A fundamental factor in these molecular structures is the existence of electron pairs.
 These are electrons with opposed spins, allowing them to occupy the same molecular orbital without violating the Pauli exclusion principle (much like in atoms).
 Different molecular orbitals have different spatial distribution of the electron density.
-For instance, in bonded pairs (i.e. in the pairs that actually bind atoms together) electrons can be found with the maximal probability in a relatively small volume between the nuclei.
-By contrast, in non-bonded pairs electrons are distributed in a large volume around nuclei.
+For instance, electrons can be found with the maximal probability in a relatively small volume between the nuclei when in bonded pairs (the pairs that actually bind atoms together).
+In contrast, electrons are distributed in a large volume around nuclei in non-bonded pairs.